 your right hand hold me fast” (Psalm 139:7-10).

-Even though humans don’t know where was God when heaven and earth were not yet created, we can be sure that God was busy creating other worlds and creatures.
-And there is a reference to that in the Bible in the first chapter of the book of Job when God’s other creations appeared before Him for specific assemblies “Now there was a day when the sons of God came to present themselves before the Lord, and Satan also came among them” (Job 1:6).
+Even though humans don’t know where was God when heaven and earth were not yet created, we can be sure that He was busy creating other worlds and creatures.
+And there is a reference to that in the Bible in the first chapter of the book of Job when God’s other creations appeared before Him for specific assemblies.
+“Now there was a day when the sons of God came to present themselves before the Lord, and Satan also came among them” (Job 1:6).
 The sons of God refer to angels and the other creations of God.

 In His service,